The 99

-The 99 (الـ99 or التسعة وتسعون) is a comic book, created by Naif Al-Mutawa and published by Teshkeel Comics, featuring a team of superheroes with special abilities based on the 99 attributes of Allah in Islam but some are virtues encouraged by a number of faiths.
+The 99 (الـ99 or التسعة وتسعون) is a comic book, created by Naif Al-Mutawa and published by Teshkeel Comics, featuring a team of superheroes with special abilities based on the 99 attributes of Allah in Islam, though some are virtues encouraged by a number of faiths.

-The character cast consists of Dr. Ramzi, a scholar and social activist, the 99 youngsters (some of them children), with special abilities conferred to them by "Noor" gemstones.
+The main character cast consists of Dr. Ramzi, a scholar and social activist, and The 99 (youngsters, some of them children) with special abilities conferred to them by "Noor" gemstones.
 The set of evil characters is led by the power-hungry Rughal, who seeks to steal the power of the Noor stones and their bearers for his personal benefit.
-The storyline pits the 99 led by Dr. Ramzi in their pursuit of social justice and peace against the forces of chaos and evil.
+The storyline pits The 99 led by Dr. Ramzi in their pursuit of social justice and peace against the forces of chaos and evil.

 Creation

 The series was created by Naif Al-Mutawa, founder and C.E.O. of Teshkeel Media Group.
 The initial creative team for The 99 was composed of comic book industry veterans such as Fabian Nicieza, Stuart Moore, June Brigman, Dan Panosian, John McCrea, Ron Wagner, Sean Parsons and Monica Kubina.

 The 99 was first launched in Kuwait in 2006 after it received approval from the country’s Ministry of Information, following which it was released globally.
 In September 2006, Unicorn Investment Bank acquired a stake in Teshkeel Media Group.
 Since the bank has a Sharia board, the investment enabled The 99 to gain approval in Saudi Arabia with its Sharia compliance.